V4Fire/Client/src/components/base/b-router/README.md

 ### Transition to the current route

-If you want to generate a transition to a route that is equal to the current one, you can pass `null` as the route name for the transition methods.
+If you wish to generate a transition to a route identical to the current one, you can pass `null` as the route name for the transition methods.

 ```js
 // These two variants are equivalent